ericwhyne/open-catalog-generator/README.md

 =========================
 Steps for converting/removing non-ascii characters from json files:

-1. In the "darpa_open_catalog" directory, record the name of the file(s) that include non-ascii characters.
+1. In the "darpa_open_catalog" directory, record the name of the file(s) that include non-ascii characters in order to use them as parameters in the script.

 2. The Makefile contains an executable definition that can be used to quickly run this script after modifying the variable.
-Using the CYGWIN command line, run the following command with no spaces between the filenames:
+Using the CYGWIN command line, run the following command with NO SPACES between the filenames:

    make fileascii FILES="filename1,filename2,filename3"
+   e.g. make fileascii FILES="CRASH-program.json,CRASH-pubs.json"

 3. Verify that the non-ascii characters were replaced/removed by opening the new files in the "darpa_open_catalog/new_json" directory.
 If the files are correct, move them to the "darpa_open_catalog" directory and done!
 Now there are new json files for the next build!